 Content search limits

-For a description of the limits that are applied to the Content Search feature, see Limits for Content Search.
+For a description of the limits that are applied to Content search, see Limits for Content search.

 Building a search query

 For detailed information about creating a search query, using Boolean search operators and search conditions, and searching for sensitive information types and content shared with users outside your organization, see Keyword queries and search conditions for Content Search .

 Keep the following things in mind when using the keyword list to create a search query.